Your First Home Grow

 We recommend starting small and getting it right before taking on a more extensive grow operation.
 There are a couple of reasons to start small—some of which include containing expenses, ease of workload, minimizing mistakes, and greater opportunity to learn.

-Even though the first grow will be small in scale, you’ll still need to think big when it comes to all of the others going into a thriving home grow, including electricity, fans, ducting, lights, and other equipment.
-Be sure to leave sufficient room overhead and across as cannabis plants double in size from the end of vegetation through flowering.
+Even though the first grow will be small in scale, you’ll still need to think big when it comes to all of the other things going into a thriving home grow, including electricity, fans, ducting, lights, and other equipment.
+Be sure to leave sufficient room overhead as cannabis plants double in size from the end of vegetation through flowering.

 1. Pick an area for your grow

 A spare room, closet, garage, or basement, are excellent areas to grow marijuana.
 Things to keep in mind when choosing an area; local laws, space to work, ability to control climate, and availability of electricity.
 We will explain the need for each in further detail through the steps below.

 You will need lights to grow flowers in your home.
 Select grow lights that match your strategy and will fit in your space.
 There are three primary options regarding lights: high-intensity discharge, fluorescent, and LED.
 Although high-intensity discharge lights continue to be very popular, full-spectrum LEDs are now taking the industry by storm as they can deliver intense light with less electricity and heat.